 Western reporting of the Balkan wars became spectacularly biased.
-Consider the following quotes, most of which are from people who were actually in the Balkans during the wars:
+Consider the statements at the bottom of the page, most of which are from people who were actually in the Balkans during the wars.

-- “Despite steady reports of atrocities committed there by Croatian soldiers and paramilitary units against Serbs, which some Belgrade correspondents were later able to confirm, the stories that reached the world talked only of Serb abuses .… In a three-month study of news reports, Howard University Professor of International Relations Nikolaos Stavrou detected ‘a disturbing pattern in news coverage.’
+Foreign Policy magazine reported, “Despite steady reports of atrocities committed there by Croatian soldiers and paramilitary units against Serbs, which some Belgrade correspondents were later able to confirm, the stories that reached the world talked only of Serb abuses ….
+In a three-month study of news reports, Howard University Professor of International Relations Nikolaos Stavrou detected ‘a disturbing pattern in news coverage.’
 He claimed most of the stories were based on ‘hearsay evidence,’ with few attempts to show the ‘other side’s perspectives.’
 Ninety percent of the stories originated in Sarajevo, but only 5 percent in Belgrade.
-Stavrou’s analysis cited ethnic stereotyping, with Serbs referred to as primitive ‘remnants of the Ottoman Empire’ and Yugoslav army officers described as ‘orthodox communist generals’ … while newspaper photographs neglected to show suffering or dead Serbs or destroyed Serb churches and villages.”—Foreign Policy magazine
+Stavrou’s analysis cited ethnic stereotyping, with Serbs referred to as primitive ‘remnants of the Ottoman Empire’ and Yugoslav Army officers described as ‘orthodox communist generals’ … while newspaper photographs neglected to show suffering or dead Serbs or destroyed Serb churches and villages” (emphasis added throughout).

-Foreign Policy magazine pointed out that news outlets published many photos they said showed victims of Serbian persecution.
-But the captions simply weren’t correct.
+Foreign Policy pointed out that news outlets published many photos they said showed victims of Serbian persecution.
+But the captions were wrong.
 In many cases, the victims themselves were Serbs.

 It is little wonder, then, that the events that took place in Srebrenica have been horribly twisted by the media.
 Yes, the Serbs killed Bosnian Muslims whom they had taken prisoner.
 But the context in which this occurred is vital to understanding this event.

-What is mentioned less often is that the Bosnia Muslims were using the UN “safe haven” as a base for attacks on Serbian civilians.
+What is mentioned less often is that the Bosnian Muslims were using the UN “safe haven” as a base for attacks on Serbian civilians.

-The UN admitted that Bosnian forces were violating the no-fly zone around Srebrenica and were smuggling weapons into the area (see testimony by David Harland, civil affairs officer and political adviser to the unprofor commander in Bosnia and Herzegovina at the ictyf).
+The UN admitted that Bosnian forces were violating the no-fly zone around Srebrenica and were smuggling weapons into the area (icty testimony by David Harland, civil affairs officer and political adviser to the unprofor commander in Bosnia and Herzegovina).

 In charge of the Muslim forces in Srebrenica was Naser Oric.
-Here is how French Gen. Philippe Morillon, commander of the UN troops in Bosnia from 1992 to 1993, described him: “Naser Oric engaged in attacks during Orthodox holidays and destroyed villages, massacring all the inhabitants.
-This created a degree of hatred that was quite extraordinary in the region .…”
+Here is how French Gen. Philippe Morillon, commander of the UN troops in Bosnia from 1992 to 1993, described him in his icty testimony: “Naser Oric engaged in attacks during Orthodox holidays and destroyed villages, massacring all the inhabitants.
+This created a degree of hatred that was quite extraordinary in the region ….”

-In another part of his testimony, he stated, “There were terrible massacres committed by the forces of Naser Oric in all the surrounding villages.”
+In another part of his testimony, Morillon stated, “There were terrible massacres committed by the forces of Naser Oric in all the surrounding villages.”

 He also stated: “I think you will find this in other testimony, not just mine.
 Naser Oric was a warlord who reigned by terror in his area and over the population itself.
 I think that he realized that those were the rules of this horrific war, that he could not allow himself to take prisoners.
 According to my recollection, he didn’t even look for an excuse.
 It was simply a statement: One can’t be bothered with prisoners.”

-It was this hatred and circle of revenge that led to the Srebrenica massacre.
+It was this hatred and hunger for revenge that led to the Srebrenica massacre.

-Continuing with Morillon’s testimony, the general stated that Oric pulled out of Srebrenica a week before it fell.
+Continuing with his testimony, General Morillon stated that Oric pulled out of Srebrenica a week before it fell.
 “I said that Mladic had entered an ambush in Srebrenica, a trap, in fact.
 He expected to find resistance, but there was none.
 He didn’t expect the massacre to occur but he completely underestimated the amount of hatred that accrued.
 I don’t believe that he ordered the massacres, but I don’t know.
 That is my personal opinion.”

 When asked by the judge if what the Serbs did in Srebrenica was a natural reaction to what happened under Oric, Morillon answered: “Yes.
 Yes, Your Honor.
 I am convinced of that.
 This doesn’t mean to pardon or diminish the responsibility of the people who committed that crime, but I am convinced of that, yes.”

 The full context presents a very different picture of Srebrenica.
-It was not a cold-hearted Nazi-style final solution for Bosnian Muslims.
-Instead it was a crime of passion—still a crime, but one that was provoked by crimes on the other side.
+It was not a cold-hearted, Nazi-style final solution for Bosnian Muslims.
+Instead it was a crime of passion—still a crime, but one provoked by crimes on the other side.

-Morillon still held Mladic responsible for what happened in Srebrenica because he didn’t follow through on international agreements two years earlier.
-But there is a big difference between a military leader who doesn’t trust the other side enough to make peace, and Adolf Eichmann.
+Morillon still held Mladic responsible for what happened in Srebrenica because he didn’t follow through on international agreements made two years earlier.
+But there is a big difference between a military leader who doesn’t trust the other side enough to make peace and, say, an Adolf Eichmann.